 Torrey Pines Reserve

 The Torrey Pines State Natural Reserve is a beautiful place to spend a day hiking or enjoying the beach.
-The reserve has 1,500 acres of undeveloped land, including the maritime chaparral shrubland, the rare Torrey pine, beaches, and a lagoon.
+The reserve has 1,500 acres of undeveloped land.
+It includes the maritime chaparral shrubland and the rare Torrey pine.
+There are also beaches and a lagoon.

 Because it’s a reserve, there aren’t any animals allowed and not even food outside the beach.
-While you might miss the presence of dogs, having clean trails were nice.
-It was. my favorite area to hike near Carlsbad.
+Despite the absence of dogs, it was my favorite area to hike near Carlsbad.

-The highlight of the park, of course, are the Torrey Pines.
-The critically endangered trees only grow in reserve and a few nearby areas.
-The trees grow from 26 to 56 feet tall and have long needles up to about 10-inches long.
-They look less like a traditional pine trees because of their open, rounded shape.
+The highlight of the park, of course, is the Torrey Pines.
+These critically endangered trees grow only in the reserve and a few nearby areas.
+They grow from 26 to 56 feet tall and have long needles up to about 10 inches long.
+Because of their open, rounded shape, they look less like traditional pine trees.
 There are between 3,000 and 5,000 of them left in existence.

 There’s a $20 state park fee to enter the reserve.
 Find it at 12500 North Torrey Pines Road, San Diego, CA 92037.